Home > Analyses > Consumer Cyclical > Packaging Corporation of America

 Analysis of the company’s bankruptcy risk

-The Altman Z-Score places the company confidently in the safe zone, indicating a low risk of bankruptcy and financial distress:
+The Altman Z-Score of 4.38 places the company comfortably in the safe zone, signaling low bankruptcy risk and strong financial stability:

 altman z score analysis